Why an LLM alone is not enough

 | Semantic | Groups sentences by similarity | Mixed-content documents |

-Each chunk is converted into a vector by an embedding model - a dense numerical representation that captures the text’s meaning.
-Vectors for semantically similar text end up close together in vector space.
+Each chunk is converted into a vector by an embedding model— a dense numerical representation of the text's meaning.
+Semantically similar text ends up close together in vector space.

 - Open-source:

-Embeddings are stored in a vector database that enables fast similarity search (cosine similarity, dot product, euclidean distance).
+Embeddings live in a vector database that supports fast similarity search (cosine similarity, dot product, or Euclidean distance).

 | Database | Type | Strength | When to choose |